naston70/jeremys-it-lab/34.Standard.ACLs/standard.acls.md

 #### Implicit Deny

 What happens if a packet doesn't match any entries in an ACL?

+By default the router will drop the packet, be aware when configuring an ACL

+## ACL Types:

+**Standard ACLs:** Match based on Source IP address only
+    * -> Standard Numbered ACLs
+    * -> Standard Named ACLs

+**Extended ACLs:** Match Source/Destination IP, Source/Destination port, etc
+    * -> Extended Numbered ACLs
+    * -> Extended Named ACLs

+###### Standard Numbered ACLs

+- Standard ACLs match traffic based only on the source IP address of the packet
+- Numbered ACLs are identified with a number (ie ACL 1, ACL 2, ACL 3, etc)
+- Different types of ACLs have a different range of numbers that can be used
+    * Standard ACLs can use 1-99 and 1300 - 1999